What is Alternative Minimum Tax (AMT) Credit?

 If you pay AMT after exercising ISOs, you will receive an AMT credit that can be used to lower your future tax bills.
 Read more about how to claim this credit.

 The alternative minimum tax (AMT) credit is a reduction given to individuals who have paid alternative minimum tax in previous years.
-Often times AMT is triggered by exercising Incentive Stock Options (ISOs), thus anyone who has exercised ISOs in years past may be eligible for AMT credits.
+Exercising Incentive Stock Options (ISOs) often triggers AMT.
+Thus anyone who has exercised ISOs in years past may be eligible for AMT credits.

 How to claim AMT Credit?

-This primer addresses how to calculate Alternative Minimum Tax (AMT) credit for Incentive Stock Option (ISO) exercise transactions and then utilize the credit to reduce future tax obligations.
+This primer addresses how to calculate AMT credit for ISO exercise transactions, then utilize the credit to reduce future tax obligations.

 Did you pay AMT?